Chemistry student wearing goggles and holding a test tube.

-This specialized first year of your undergraduate degree is the perfect option if you want to start your UVic degree but still need to meet UVic's English language requirement.
+This specialized first year program is the perfect option if you want to start your UVic degree but still need to meet UVic’s English language requirement.

 Jump to: